pattern

 the excessive consumption of alcohol which can cause harm to physical health, mental well-being, social relationships, and overall functioning

-Ex: Treatment centers offer support and counseling for individuals struggling alcohol abuse to help them achieve sobriety .
+Ex: Treatment centers offer support and counseling for individuals struggling with alcohol abuse to help them achieve sobriety .

 daily words